 - What types of events will you be hosting?

-- 7-piece dining sets are constructed primarily for big meals — if you’re hosting a barbecue or making a large meal for your entire family you probably want to invest in a larger dining set.
+- Seven-piece dining sets are constructed primarily for big meals — if you’re hosting a barbecue or making a large meal for your entire family you probably want to invest in a larger dining set.

-Step 2: Choose Between Dining Height Vs. Bar Height
+Step 2: Choose Between Dining-Height and Bar-Height

-You may automatically imagine a traditional dining height set (closer to the ground and more relaxed), but many spaces and activities call for taller bar height dining sets.
+You may automatically imagine a traditional dining height set (closer to the ground and more relaxed), but many spaces and activities call for taller bar-height dining sets.